Harvard Law Review: History

 Since the change in criteria in the 1970s, grades are no longer the primary basis for selecting editors.
 Membership in the Harvard Law Review is offered to select Harvard law students based on first-year grades and performance in a writing competition held at the end of the first year, except for twelve slots that are offered on a discretionary basis.
 The writing competition includes two components: an edit of an unpublished article and an analysis of a recent United States Supreme Court or Court of Appeals case.
 The writing competition submissions are graded blindly to assure anonymity.
 Fourteen editors (two from each 1L section) are selected based on a combination of their first-year grades and their competition scores.
 Twenty editors are selected based solely on their competition scores.
 The remaining twelve editors are selected on a discretionary basis.
 According to the law review's webpage, "Some of these discretionary slots may be used to implement the Review's affirmative action policy."
 The president of the Harvard Law Review is elected by the other editors.

 It has been a long tradition since the first issue that the works of students published in the Harvard Law Review are called "notes" and they are unsigned as part of a policy reflecting "the fact that many members of the Review besides the author contribute to each published piece."

 In 2012, Harvard Law Review had 1,722 paid subscriptions.

-In November 2023, the Harvard Law Review stopped the publication of a blog post written by Rabea Eghbariah, a Palestinian student at Harvard Law.
+In November 2023, the Harvard Law Review stopped the publication of "The Ongoing Nakba: Towards a Legal Framework for Palestine," a short commissioned essay written by Rabea Eghbariah, a Palestinian student at Harvard Law.
 The online chairs of the Law Review had asked the Eghbariah to write a blog post.
 The Intercept reported that the president of the Law Review, Apsara Iyer, with the support of a majority of the Law Review leadership, delayed the publication of the essay because of "safety concerns and the desire to deliberate with editors."
 The Law Review ultimately did not publish the blog post.
-It was later published in The Nation.
-25 Law Review editors criticized the decision not to publish the article, calling it an "unprecedented decision [that] threatens academic freedom and perpetuates the suppression of Palestinian voices."
+It was later published in The Nation in November and The Harbinger of the N.Y.U.
+Review of Law & Social Change in December.
+25 Law Review editors published an objection criticizing the decision not to publish the article after it had passed through the standard editorial process, calling it an "unprecedented decision [that] threatens academic freedom and perpetuates the suppression of Palestinian voices."
+The following spring, Eghbariah's essay was expanded and published as a full law review article entitled "Toward Nakba as a Legal Concept" in the Columbia Law Review, where there were also administrative attempts to suppress the piece, ultimately overcome.